muzakparov/girlfriend_labs_tool/README.md

 <p>App to facilitate my girlfriends food science lab work.</p>

 <p>As a student of Food Science and Engineering, my girlfriend felt frustrated doing her repetitive lab work and she was not so happy about me spending long hours in front of my laptop.</p>
-<p>So this Javascript app I helped helped her to automate some of her work and I happily keep on sitting in front of my laptop.</p>
+<p>So this Javascript app I developed helped her to automate some of her work and I happily keep on sitting in front of my laptop.</p>